addy-dclxvi/almighty-dotfiles/README.md

 - **termite** <br /> My custom color schemes for termite.
 To use white color schemes just launch ```termite-light``` command from *dmenu* (if you are using use my *~/.bin* & *.profile*).
 And Use *M+ 1mn* fonts.

 - **Xresources** <br /> My custom color schemes & config for Urxvt, including copy paste support by [Muennich](https://github.com/muennich/urxvt-perls).
 Hit Alt+C to copy, and Alt+V to paste (*xsel* package is needed).
 Use *M+ 1mn* fonts.<br />
 Also contains my stupidly minimalist *rofi* theme.
+The default color scheme is Nord dark.
+If You want to use light color scheme type this ```xrdb ~.Xresources-light```.

 - **ncmpcpp** <br /> A simple ncmpcpp config, with album art support.
 The album art script is taken from [Marco](https://marcocheung.wordpress.com/).
 Slightly modified to get rid the transparency bug. <br /> <br />
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview2.png) <br />